NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION B/section b.md

 This folder has 3 files.
-The Main class java file, the doublyNode java file and the doublyLinkedList java file to implement the design algorithm.
+The Main class java file, the doublyNode java file and the doublyLinkedList java file to implement the designed algorithm.

 The doublyNode file establishes 3 variables for the 3 parts of a node in a doubly linked list. the variable song is for the data of a node, the next variable carries the address of the next node and the prev variable carries the address of the previous node.